 The Bowmen Of Leeds archery club uses a hall for our indoor shooting where we can set up an 18M or 20 yard range of 8 to 10 faces.
 We shoot almost every Friday evening throughout the year except on the few occasions when the hall is not available to us.
 We shoot various forms of Target Archery, and we have members that shoot in the long-bow, recurve and compound styles.
 We also have access to a local cricket club at Gt.
 Preston for outdoor shooting up to distances of 60 yards (typically) but can set-up for 80 yards (when required).
 More information on the clubs facilities, how to join, visitor shooting, clubs fees and more can be found on our About Us pages.
 Not having the facilities, we don't normally host competitions ourselves, but we do invite members to participate in competitions, representing the club.

-Due to restrictions in the size of the hall, membership is severely limited, and the membership is often full.
+We have both Full Members and Outside Members.
+Due to restrictions in the size of the hall, Full Membership is severely limited, and this membership is often full.
 But we also run an Outdoor Membership scheme, based at the Gt.
 Preston venue where we have more space and can accommodate further members who are prepared to only shoot outside with the club.
-If a normal membership becomes available, priority is given to members of the Outdoor Membership to upgrade.
+If a normal membership becomes available, priority is given to members of the Outdoor Membership who shoot regularly to upgrade.

 The club also runs a Junior Club, that typically shoot an early session on Friday evenings before the main club session.
-We are proud to be able to say our junior membership boasts two current Junior National Flight Champions; well done Catherine & Duncan.
-Catherine is also on the prestigious Archery GB Regional Performance Academy Programme which coaches promising juniors with an aim to taking them to future Olympic Games.
-Our other juniors are also doing well, with some joining the Yorkshire squad on occasional training sessions.
-So our younger members are doing the club very proud at the moment.
+We are proud to be able to say our junior membership boasts two previous Junior National Flight Champions and a previous Archery GB Regional Performance Academy Programme student.
+So our younger members are doing the club very proud.

 This Web Site